M6GSN/ASL_Cloud/README.md

 then we need tp edit the iax.conf file `nano iax.conf`

-scroll down till you find a section  called Incoming radio connections after the section radio then paist the text from [iax.conf.txt](https://github.com/M6GSN/ASL_Cloud/blob/main/iax.conf.txt)* and change the following yourcall to you call sign and change the secret from YOURSECRETWILLGOHERE
+scroll down till you find a section called Incoming radio connections then after the section radio then paste the text from [iax.conf.txt](https://github.com/M6GSN/ASL_Cloud/blob/main/iax.conf.txt)* and change the following yourcall to you call sign and change the secret from YOURSECRETWILLGOHERE

 when done press crtl+x then press y